-- Be conversant with this policy and the specific risk assessments for a visit - Conduct themselves in a manner compatible with their own safety and the safety and well-being of the children and follow the instructions of the group leader - Assist with supervision throughout the visit, helping to maintain control and discipline and inform the group leader if they are unsure of their ability to perform any supervisory function requested of them, only being left in sole charge of pupils where previously agreed as part of the risk assessment. - Recognise the limits of their responsibilities and act within those at all times. - Conduct regular headcounts and always before leaving a venue or form of transport - Report to the visit leader any concerns they may have regarding pupil behaviour, wellbeing or health and safety during the visit. - Ensure there is proper supervision of pupils at all times and bring any previously unforeseen hazards or risks to the attention of the group leader. - Wear the lanyard containing the emergency procedures checklist - After the visit, provide feedback to the Group Leader to enable a full review of the visit to be completed.
+- Conduct themselves in a manner compatible with their own safety and the safety and well-being of the children and follow the instructions of the group leader - Assist with supervision throughout the visit, helping to maintain control and discipline and inform the group leader if they are unsure of their ability to perform any supervisory function requested of them, only being left in sole charge of pupils where previously agreed as part of the risk assessment. - Recognise the limits of their responsibilities and act within those at all times. - Conduct regular headcounts and always before leaving a venue or form of transport - Report to the visit leader any concerns they may have regarding pupil behaviour, wellbeing or health and safety during the visit. - Ensure there is proper supervision of pupils at all times and bring any previously unforeseen hazards or risks to the attention of the group leader. - Wear the lanyard containing the emergency procedures checklist - To take care of pupils in the same way that a prudent parent would do - Ensure that once the visit has commenced, where any previously unforeseen hazards or risks are identified they are brought to the attention of the Group Leader and be prepared to stop any activity if they feel the risk to health and safety is unacceptable; - After the visit, provide feedback to the Group Leader to enable a full review of the visit to be completed.